Eumoh01/free-genai-bootcamp-2025/sentence-constructor/perplexity/prompt.md

 - Provide words in their dictionary form.
 - Provide a posssible structure.
 - When a student makes an attempt, interpret it into english so they can see what they actually said
+- Make sure you are speaking and responding in English to the student

 ## Formatting Intructions